-Knowing the age of your property can come in handy if you need to replace or repair structural elements of the home.
+Knowing the age of your property is also important if you need to replace or repair structural elements of the home.
 For example, repairing period roof tiles.
 Providing a seller with an accurate description of what you need can help ensure you don’t end up with the wrong product or service.

 Are older properties more expensive to insure?

-Older properties can sometimes prove more expensive to insure because wear and tear eventually take a toll.
+Older properties can sometimes be more expensive to insure because wear and tear will eventually begin to show.
 Wiring, plumbing, plaster, insulation and windows all tend to have a limited lifespan.

 Replacing them can be more expensive than repairing a modern home.
 This could be due to the need to excavate behind walls or under floorboards.
 You may also need to have them blended in with the current features.

-Where damage is done to something visible, the need to make the repair invisible or indistinguishable from its surroundings can prove relatively expensive.
+Where damage is done to something visible, the need to make the repair invisible from its surroundings can become expensive.
 Rather than going down to the local DIY shop, the solution might involve hiring a specialist tradesperson.